Veganism is not a sacrifice, it is a joy. – Gary L Francione

 There are many festivals and markets throughout the year – Live A Better Life, Baltic Market Vegan Market and more. for very good reason.
 The events are centred around providing visitors with tasty food and drinks, teaching everyone more about healthy and ethical lifestyle options, and having a great time throughout.
 They plan to be the perfect balance of educational and delicious, two important variables we look at before venturing to a fair.
 They’re quite regular and on all over the city.

 Dive Mouth First Into Maray

 Maray – a restaurant that needs no introductions, have been doing some pretty crazy things with veg over the years.
-Cast your mind back to a time where your parents would have to mask a piece of cauliflower as some sort of automobile just to get it into your mouth and then immediately stop as that cauliflower insults this one.
-It’s roasted in secret spices and then drenched in harissa, yoghurt, pomegranate and toasted almonds.
-Most of their menu is vegan friendly, it’s definitely worth checking out.
+Cast your mind back to a time where your parents would have to mask veg as some sort of automobile just to get it into your mouth.
+A good chunk of their menu is vegan friendly, it’s definitely worth checking out.

 Eat Your Greens

 It’s all about that fresh fruit and veg.
 Luckily for you there’s a few places you can stock up.
 We love Adam’s Apple on Allerton Road, Matta’s on Bold Street, Windmill Wholefoods on Aigburth Road, Root 22 in Garston Village and the markets on London Road.

 Fancy saving money at places like The Bagelry, Windmill Wholefoods, Down The Hatch, Maray and over 100 more?
 Say hello to the Independent Liverpool Membership Card which brings you fantastic year-long discounts and deals at the best independent cafes, bars, restaurants and shops in Liverpool.
 Save money and support local at over 100 places.
 They’re just £15 for one or £20 for two.
 Get yours here.